rynbrd/r51-ecu/docs/climate.md

 _This section is inferred from the service manual.
 Functionality has not yet been tested._

 The rear defrost turns on/off the rear window and side mirror heating elements.
-This is, in effect, independent of regular HVAC operations and so is controlled via a separate wire to the A/C Auto Amp.
-This is the yellow wire on connector M98; pin 16 on the A/C and AV Switch Assembly.
+This is independent of regular HVAC operations and so is controlled via a separate wire to the BCM.
+This is the yellow wire on connector M98, pin 16, on the A/C and AV Switch Assembly.
+This terminates at the BCM with connector M18, pin 9.

 The A/C Auto Amp provides 5v on this line.
 When this line is grounded the A/C Auto Amp sends an updated CAN frame to the IPDM to enable the heating elements.